nataraj2/MultiphaseSolverAMReX/README.md

 This script will create a text file `movie.visit` (which contains a list of headers of the solution files - which has all the flow variables).
 This also creates a directory `ensight-3D`, in which all plic data is written.
 A file `plic.visit` is also written inside `ensight-3D`.
 Both `movie.visit` and `plic.visit` can be loaded simultaneously into VisIt and visualized.
+The steps are as follows

+1. sh run_output,sh
+2. File-> Open file -> movie.visit
+3. File-> Open file -> enisght-3D/plic.visit
+4. In the active source bar choose movie.visit.
+Then Add->Mesh->mesh
+5. In the active source bar choose plic.visit.
+Then Add->Mesh->mesh VisIt will ask if a correlation should be setup.
+Click Yes.
+This will allow the plic and the mesh to change simultaneously.
+6. In the Active time slider choose Correlation01.
+7. Click the right arrow button below the Active time slider to animate.